 Knowledge about fertility control is an important step toward getting access to and using suitable contraceptive method in a timely and effective manner.
 A woman's desire and ability to control her fertility and her choice of contraceptive method are somehow related to her status in their families.
 A woman who feels that she is unable to control her life shun away from making decisions about her fertility.
 She may also feel the need to choose methods that are less obvious or do not depend on her partner's cooperation.
 Effective fertility regulation has the potential to contribute to better maternal health by reducing the number of unplanned births.
 Increased use of contraception has an effect on the number of maternal deaths, by reducing the number of pregnancies.
-Knowledge of contraceptive methods among currently married women is greater than sexually active unmarried women with 93% knowing at least one method of contraception as compared to 92% respectively.
-Table 2 shows the knowledge of contraceptive methods in male and female.
+Knowledge of contraceptive methods among currently married women is greater than sexually active unmarried women with 93% knowing at least one method of contraceptive methods in male and female.